Haantjes Algebras and Diagonalization: Haantjes algebras

-The conditions of Definition \ref{def:HM} are apparently demanding and difficult to solve.
-However, a very natural Haantjes algebra of rank not greater than $n$ is given, in a local chart $\{U, \boldsymbol{x}=(x^1,\ldots,x^n)\}$, by the family of operators of the form

-where the smooth functions $ l_{k }(\boldsymbol{x})$ plays the role of fields of eigenvalues of $\boldsymbol{K}$.
-The diagonal operators $\boldsymbol{K}$ have their Haantjes torsion vanishing and satisfy the differential compatibility condition \eqref{eq:Hmod} by virtue of Proposition \ref{pr:Hd}.
-Moreover, they form a commutative ring, as they satisfy eqs. \eqref{eq:Hring}.
-In fact, such operators generate an algebraic structure that we name \emph{diagonal} Haantjes algebra.
-In the following section, we'll show that this is the model for Haantjes algebras of commuting semisimple Haantjes operators.
-Thus, we propose the following
+where the smooth functions $ l_{k }(\boldsymbol{x})$ play the role of eigenvalue fields of $\boldsymbol{K}$.
+The operators of the form \eqref{eq:Hdiag} have vanishing Haantjes torsion and satisfy the differential compatibility condition \eqref{eq:Hmod}, by virtue of Proposition \ref{pr:Hd}.
+Moreover, they form a commutative ring, as they also satisfy the relations \eqref{eq:Hring}.
+In fact, such operators generate an algebraic structure that will be said to be a \emph{diagonal} Haantjes algebra.
+In the following section, we will show that this interesting structure represents the prototype of Haantjes algebras of commuting \emph{semisimple} Haantjes operators.
+This observation suggests the following